AriFordsham/GHCWiki/richard-and-simon.md

 # Refactoring of existing stuff that we'd like to get done

+- Consider adding breadcrumbs to `CtLoc` to record how the constraint came to be (its proof path) and, for unsolved constraints, why unsolved.
+Example: matches more than one Given quantified constraint.

 - #17698: `coVarsOfType` is almost certainly wrong

 - #16947: refactor `Ct` and friends.